azobrist/zcam/README.md

 * Determine living vs animated objects
 * ...

-Specificity is not main goal
 Really, no clever single idea but just a desire to build something that can scale.
-Main focus for now is to build a hardware and software foundation to be used in many different ways
+Main focus for now is to build a hardware and software foundation, utilize and understand libraries and algorithms they use.

 ## Hardware
 Pi is obvious choice for price and utility.
 It's a good chance that as this project grows in complexity that a raspberry pi and it's heavy community can accomplish all necessary tasks.
 Once hardware design becomse more specific (i.e. battery power, speed optimization), will investigate other hardwares and their capabilities.